GTR Ultra 2 LED High Beam Step-By-Step Install and Review For the 5th Gen 4Runner

 Both of those lights were replaced with Supernova V4s (see the full install here).
 These lights have been absolutely fantastic.
 Great visibility and color temperature.

 I did have one of the amber fog lights fail, but Headlight Revolution has a field destruction program to exhibit returns.
-In short, you destroy your original lights based on the guide (see the full guide here), send them an image and your replacement is sent out asap.
+In short, you destroy your original lights based on the guide, send them an image and your replacement is sent out asap.

 The New 3350-Lumen Ultra Bright GTR Ultra 2s